appscode-cloud/docs/docs/platform/guides/cluster-management/cluster-helm-charts.md

 # Helm Chart Management

-The **Helm** group in the Cluster UI sidebar lets you view and manage the Helm resources deployed in your cluster.
-It surfaces two types of FluxCD resources — Releases and HelmCharts — so you can see what is installed, check its status, and create new resources directly from the UI.
+The **Helm** group in the Cluster UI sidebar gives you full visibility into your cluster's Helm ecosystem.
+It has three pages — Releases, HelmRelease, and HelmChart — covering deployed releases, FluxCD-managed releases, and chart sources respectively.

 ## Open the Helm Section